snatesh/Eikonal/README.md

 so we really can't go beyond a source basis order of 20-30.
 It becomes a real problem when we have to evaluate polynomials at such high order. (recall that the polynomials or d>1 are still definied in terms of the polynomials for d=1).

+#### UPDATE ####
+(UPDATE:) This worked swimmingly, and I can now generate high order quadrature on the tetrahedron relatively quickly!
+It turns out that the error in numerically approximating the derivatives is within the tolerable error required for JEVD routines on the approximate Jacobi matrices to converge.
+There are research cookies here in terms of proving the relationship between the integration error, the off-diagonality minimization error, and interiority of matched eigenvalues to the simplex.
+I'll leave it to a numerical analyst to prove this stuff.

+I've moved on to making the library routines callable from `Python`, and playing around with solving Eikoinal problems on the triangle.

 ## Docker Containerization